fuzfafu/KML-Circle-Generator/README.md

 ## What you need

-Python installed.
+'circle_kml.py' and Python downloaded.
 Check by opening a terminal and typing:

 ```
-python
+python3
 ```

 If that doesn't show a version number, install Python from